HRT After Age 60

 Cancer Risks

 If your concerned about the use of HRT and your risk of cancer there are a few things we can do.
-First, if you’ve ever had DNA done by services like Ancestry.com or 23 and me.com take a look at your genes and evaluate certain SNP’s linked to breast cancer, ovarian and how your liver and body detoxifies hormones.
+First, if you’ve ever had DNA done by services like Ancestry.com or 23andme.com take a look at your genes and evaluate certain SNP’s linked to breast cancer, ovarian cancer and how your liver and body detoxifies (get’s rid) hormones.
+If you have the MTHFR genetic defect this is a huge implication in poor detoxification that must be addressed.
 Next, after being on HRT for a few months we can do a DUTCH test to evaluate how your body is metabolizing your hormones.
-Some people metabolize them down pathways which can increase cancer risk.
-This again can be due to your genes so it’s helpful to know what your DNA says.
+Some people metabolize them down pathways which increase cancer risk.
+Again can be due to your genes so it’s helpful to know what your DNA says.
 This can also be due to lifestyle, obesity, metabolic syndrome, and nutritional deficiencies to name a few.
-Lot’s of things impact your pathway.
+Lots of things impact your pathway.
 If you are metabolizing hormones down the bad pathway we can use supplements and lifestyle changes to alter the pathway and encourage it to take the safer pathway.
 The DUTCH test is not covered by insurance and runs $399.
 It’s a simple test done at home using dried urine samples taken thorough out the day.
 I even recommend young menstruating women obtain this test to look at how their own natural hormones are being metabolized so they can take steps to prevent cancer as they age.
-If you have a daughter or granddaughter and want assistance obtaining and interpreting this test reach out to [email protected] and we can help.
+If you have a daughter or granddaughter and want assistance obtaining and interpreting this test reach out to hello@bloomhrt.com and we can help.
 Why insurance does not cover it and why it’s not routine for all women is really disheartening as it can be so very helpful and a huge step towards prevention.
 I guess our health system is not set up for this kind of medicine–but I digress…

 Hormone Replacement Therapy (HRT) offers various benefits beyond symptom relief for women over 60.
 These advantages can significantly impact overall health and quality of life.
 Here are some key benefits.